 Over the years the team has produced many State, National and International champions.
 More recently, the success of the team has been unparalleled.
 Since the year 2000, the team has placed at least one athlete on the podium at the United States National Championship in each year since 2000, with the exception of 2001 when the best finish of the team was tenth (10th) place.

 In each season since 2008, the team has won at least one United States National Championship each season.
-Most recently, in 2013, the team won six (6) individual United States National Championships and set a World Record.
+Most recently, in 2013, the team won six (6) individual United States National Championships.